-PCTV

-Producer and marketing company of television that produces five paid television channels: TVC, TVC Deportes, Pánico, Platino and Cine Mexicano, which are distributed to cable systems in Mexico and Central America, along with more than 30 news content signals locally distributed.
+PCTV produces five paid television channels: MeganoticiasMX, TVC Deportes, Pánico, Platino and Cine Mexicano, distributed in the cable systems of Mexico, Central America and the United States (only MeganoticiasMX).
 Likewise, we offer teleport services for the upload, download and transportation of television signals and production services.